 As an administrator, you can ensure that a copy of all sent or received messages in your domain—including messages sent or received by non-Gmail mailboxes—is stored in the associated users' Gmail mailboxes.

 Message Center deprecation: Message Center is a web console where Gmail users view and manage spam email messages.
 Starting October 2019, Message Center and Quarantine Summary will be deprecated.
-Until deprecation is complete, these features might be available for some G Suite users.
+Until deprecation is complete, these features might be available for some Google Workspace users.
 At some point after October, Message Center will no longer be available and new Quarantine Summary emails will no longer be delivered.
 You won’t receive a notice before this happens.
 We recommend that administrators start using the spam management methods described in Manage Spam Messages.

 Answers to common questions are in More about Message Center deprecation.